openvinotoolkit/model_server/README.md

 [get model status function spec](https://github.com/tensorflow/serving/blob/r1.14/tensorflow_serving/apis/get_model_status.proto) can be used to report all exposed versions including their state in their lifecycle.

-Refer to the [example client code](example_client) to learn how to use this API and submit the requests using gRPC interface.
+Refer to the [example client code](example_client) to learn how to use this API and submit the requests using the gRPC interface.

-gRPC interface is recommended for performance reasons because it has faster implementation of input data deserialization.
-It can achieve shorter latency especially for big input messages like images.
+Using the gRPC interface is recommended for optimal performace due to its faster implementation of input data deserialization. gRPC achieves lower latency, especially with larger input messages like images.

-## RESTful API documentation
+## RESTful API Documentation

 OpenVINO&trade; Model Server RESTful API follows the documentation from [tensorflow serving rest api](https://www.tensorflow.org/tfx/serving/api_rest).